ZumrutMuftuoglu/OM-Study-Group/docs/_posts/2020-04-21-DP-use-cases.md

 #### Healthcare + Internet of Things: Heartrate monitoring

 Let's now turn to a healthcare application involving wearable technology and the Internet of Things.
-The use case here is to collect health data streams measured at fixed intervals (e.g. collecting heart rates measured every minute during business hours) [^fn3] by a device such as a smart watch.
+The use case here is to collect health data streams measured at fixed intervals (e.g. collecting heart rates measured every minute during business hours) <sup id="a3">[3](#f3)</sup> by a device such as a smart watch.

 In the system pipeline described in the corresponding paper, data is perturbed using Local Differential Privacy, where the data contributor adds noise.
 Per the pipeline shown below, the user's smart watch identifies salient points in the data streams and then perturbs them with noise, followed by sending the noisy data to the server for reconstruction and storage.